Washtenaw County Parks and Preserves are renowned for their unique and scenic natural landscapes.

 The County Farm Park perennial garden has plant ID signs on site, and there are interpretative signs at Sharon Mills, Parker Mill, and Independence Lake.

-Find out how you and your family might get involved with Natural Areas Stewardship and Garden Touring, email the Park Horticulturist or call at 734-971-6337.
+Find out how you and your family might get involved with gardening workshops and work days, email the Park Horticulturist or call at 734-971-6337 x336.